 - What happens if a sebaceous cyst bursts?

 - Ask a doctor a question free online

 - What happens when hemorrhoids burst?

 - What happens if your bladder bursts?

-- What happens when a kidney bursts?
+- What happens if a breast cyst bursts?